-Tejas Trail is a 14.3 mile lightly trafficked out and back trail located near Georgetown, TX that features a lake and is rated as moderate.
+Tejas Trail is a 14.4 mile lightly trafficked out and back trail located near Georgetown, Texas that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Great hiking trails

 Good trail, a little over grown in some areas but not too terrible.